joomla-x/joomla-content-elements/docs/Panel.md

 #### Title

-Get the title for the wrapped element.
+Get the title for the panel.